ResearchIT/lss-user-docs/docs/manage_access.md

 Enter the net ID of the user you want to add and click 'Find User'.
 A confirmation page will be shown.
 Click 'Yes, I really want to add this user to my lab list'.

-[Pronto](https://researchit.las.iastate.edu/guides/pronto/) users please note that adding a someone to your LSS list will also grant them access to your Pronto /work directory.

 ### Remove a user

 Check the box next to the user's name, and click 'Remove selected members'.